oliverox/React-TypeMe/README.md

 ## Overview

-React-TypeMe is a typewriter animation component built to be simple and powerful.
+React-TypeMe is a typewriter animation simulator component built to be simple and powerful.
 It was created primarily to learn about the awesome React Hooks.
 It is built as React functional component.